by the Open Source Security Foundation (OpenSSF), 2025-03-19

 on GitHub”).
 For an example of this “ugly” view, see the

-Guide to implementing a coordinated vulnerability disclosure process for open source projects
+Guide to implementing a coordinated vulnerability disclosure process for open source projects.

 OpenSSF staff quickly developed and deployed an experimental solution.
-The overall approach to selecting the SPP has been to find the “easiest way to do it” (given our current state) and to prefer system defaults (e.g., using default GitHub pages with its default site generation process (Jekyll), markdown processors (kramdown) and default template (Minima).
+The overall approach to selecting the SPP has been to find the “easiest way to do it” (given our current state) and to prefer system defaults (e.g., using default GitHub Pages with its default site generation process (Jekyll), markdown processors (kramdown) and default template (Minima).
 In short, the “simplest possible process” (SPP) focuses on trying to work with existing tools & minimize what needs to be done:

 best.openssf.org

-for the best
+for the Best

-record and configure GitHub pages to use that DNS entry).
+record and configure GitHub Pages to use that DNS entry).
 GitHub

-securely (using https).This is not only easy to set up, but it’s also easy to use.
+web pages (using https).This is not only easy to set up, but it’s also easy to use.

 Contributors can simply use git and GitHub as usual,